dievus/GatekeeperLite/README.md

-# MayorSecBackdoor
+# MayorSec Backdoor
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M03Q2JN)
 ### Fully functioning bind-type backdoor
 ![Gatekeeper](/images/backdoorlite.png)

 This backdoor is a fully functioning bind shell and lite version of my full functioning Gatekeeper tool.
 It can be ran with Python or compiled to an exe and has full functioning command line access with Windows and Linux.
+When compiled it bypasses all Antivirus solutions on Antiscan.me.

 ## Usage
 Connect using Netcat after changing the port value to whatever you wish (default is 8180)